-According to the State Auditor's Office Turnover Report for fiscal year 2015, the statewide turnover rate for full-time and part-time classified employees at state agencies was 18 percent.
+According to the State Auditor's Office Turnover Report for fiscal year 2019, the statewide turnover rate for full-time and part-time classified employees at state agencies was 20.3 percent.
 This does not include interagency transfers since the state does not consider this to be a loss to the state.

-As shown by the chart below, TDHCA's turnover rates have historically been at least 5 percent under the state turnover rates.
-In fiscal year 2015 the turnover rate was 4 percent higher than the previous fiscal year.
+As shown by the chart on the next page, TDHCA's turnover rates have historically been at least 5 percent under the state turnover rates.
+In fiscal year 2019, the turnover rate was 1.6 percent lower than the previous fiscal year.
 Employee turnover is normal to any organization but can be negative if it reaches abnormal levels.
 Negatives include the associated costs of turnover, such as training and orientation of new employees, recruitment and selection of new employees, leave payout to departing employees, and lower productivity in the workplace during the time that a position is vacant and during the time that a new employee is learning the job.
 There can be a financial gain as experienced employees are replaced with entry level staff, however, loss of those experienced employees can negatively impact the agency due to loss of institutional knowledge and skill.